AttackPattern/CSharpAnalytics/README.md

 In summary: **Do not share personally identifyable information**

-Not fully tested
+Untested
 ----------------
-1. Google Measurement Protocol support (Urchin is tested)
-1. E-commerce tracking
+1. E-commerce tracking (Windows Store already has its own)
-1. Timed events
 1. Campaign tracking (limited use as Windows Store doesn't pass through parameters)

 Future enhancements